omarmmali/LearningRBMQ/README.md

 We advice running the following command to start the rabbitmq container:
 `docker run -d --name rabbitmq -p 5672:5672 rabbitmq`

-If you would like a access to the management console:
+If you would like access to the management console:
 `docker run -d --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq-3:management`